Strength training misconceptions, resolved

 Despite it being a relatively common experience for many athletes, the mechanisms that cause delayed onset muscle soreness (DOMS) are not well understood(10).
 Symptoms can range from mild tenderness in the muscle, to severe, debilitating pain.
 As many as six theories have been suggested for the precise mechanism of DOMS, including connective tissue damage, the enzyme efflux, inflammation, lactic acid, muscle damage and muscle spasm, however, it’s likely that several of these contribute to explain the phenomenon.

-DOMS is more common when athletes are introduced to new forms of training; it seems that the change in stimulus is what drives the soreness rather than the stimulus itself, although intensity and duration are also driving factors.
+DOMS is more common when athletes are introduced to new forms of training; it seems that the change in the stimulus is what drives the soreness rather than the stimulus itself, although intensity and duration are also driving factors.
 Heavy eccentric loading(7) and blood-flow restricted exercise(11) can cause more severe pain.

 These factors can negatively affect subsequent athletic performance by reducing peak torque production (i.e. strength) and range of motion.
 In turn, this alters the athletes’ coordination and movement patterns leading to a higher risk of injury(4).
 Therefore, athletes may need to modify sessions for 1-2 days following intense DOMS, reducing their effectiveness.